Catching your dog gagging is not a good sign at all.

 Reason 2: Something Stuck in the Throat

-There’s a high possibility that your dog might’ve swallowed something that got stuck in his throat.
+There’s a high possibility that your dog might’ve swallowed something stuck in his throat.
 It can choke your dog, whether a big chunk of food or a toy.
 The dog will wheeze when its airway is blocked.

 We often lay toys around to keep our dogs occupied.
 But this is not safe as your dog might swallow the toy accidentally.
 This can block up their esophagus, making your dog gag to vomit out the object.